Legal Skills Guides: Periodicals - California Western

 | Legal Newspapers.
 Ex: L.A.
 Daily Journal, National Law Journal.
 Current law-related developments, including court decisions and rule changes.
 These are usually available in print or on microfiche, and some are available online through " LegalTrac."

 Newsletters.
 Ex: Federal Sentencing Guide Newsletter.
 Also known as ‘current awareness’ periodicals, these are published daily, weekly or monthly on a specific topic, and contain the latest developments in the area.
 California Western subscribes to many of these either in print or online.
 Otherwise, they can be difficult to locate, and are often not indexed.

 Distinguishing between types of articles.

+Articles.
+Longer works, written by attorneys, judges or law professors.
 They contain extensive citations to primary and other secondary materials.

 Essays.
 Shorter works with less extensive citations, written by attorneys, judges or law professors.

 Symposium.
 An entire journal issue containing works on the same topic.
 Symposium issues are often published once a year by a general journal.

+Feature Article.
+The main article in a particular journal issue.
 The rest of the issue contains commentary about and and discussion of this article.

 Note or Comment.
 A piece written by law student regarding a broad topic.

 Case Note/Case Comment/Recent Developments.
 A piece written by a law student on a narrow topic or recent court decision.